BolajiAyodeji/Blogposts/ck1t37464002mkts1oywwcyth.md

 documentation, or are defined as `data` (e.g. SQL) or `prose` (e.g. Markdown) languages, whilst taking into account any overrides.

-The result of this analysis is used to produce the language stats bar which displays the languages percentages for the files in the repository.
+The result of this analysis is used to produce the language stats bar which displays the language percentages for the files in the repository.
 The percentages are calculated based on the bytes of code for each language as reported by the [List Languages](https://developer.github.com/v3/repos/#list-languages) API.